aweis89/ai-commit-msg.nvim/README.md

 1. When you run `git commit -v` (with Neovim as your Git editor), the plugin automatically:
    - Detects when Git opens the commit message buffer
    - Runs `git diff --staged` to get your staged changes
-   - Sends the diff to OpenAI's API with your configured prompt
+   - Sends the diff to your configured AI provider's API with your configured prompt
    - Inserts the generated message into the commit buffer
    - The `-v` flag shows the diff below the message, allowing you to review changes during commit generation